Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_gradient.md

     return time, concentration
 ~~~

-Now we will write a function to plot the time coordinates on the *x*-axis and the concentrations of the molecule at these time points on the *y*-axis.
+Now we will write a function to plot the time coordinates on the x-axis and the concentrations of the molecule at these time points on the y-axis.
 To do so, we will use the [Matplotlib plot](https://matplotlib.org/3.3.2/api/_as_gen/matplotlib.axes.Axes.plot.html) function to plot concentrations through time for each gradient value.
 Time-series data will be colored by the color palette we mentioned earlier.

 ~~~ python
 def plot(val, time, concentration, ax, i):